Chestnut Cowry Shell

 Chestnut Cowry, Neobernaya spadicea.
 Underwater photograph taken in coastal waters of San Diego, California, March 2014.
 Photograph courtesy of Bob Hillis, Ivins, Utah.

-The Chestnut Cowry, Neobernaya spadicea (Swainson, 1823), is a gastropod mollusk that is a member of the Cypraeidae Family of Cowries.
-The species name, “spadicea” is Latin for “the color of fresh dates” in reference to the chestnut coloration.
-The shell is oval shaped.
+Description: The Chestnut Cowry shell is egg-shaped, glossy, and has a toothed aperture that runs the entire length of the shell.
 The dorsal surface of the shell is marked by a large irregular patch, chestnut brown in color, surrounded by a dark brown band.
 The sides and base of the shell are bluish white in color.
-The Chestnut Cowry shells reach a maximum of 6.5 cm (2.6 inches) in length and 3.9 cm (1.5 inches) in height.
+Individuals that are completely white are occasionally found.
+The mantle of the living animal is orangish brown, with black spots.
+The Chestnut Cowry reaches a maximum of 6.5 cm (2.6 inches) in length and 3.9 cm (1.5 inches) in height.

-Chestnut Cowries are found on rocky ledges and on sheltered rock surfaces from the subtidal zone to depths up to 15 m (50 feet).
-They are found along the Pacific Coast of the Baja Peninsula from Cedros Island, Baja California, north to Central California.
-They consume anemones and tunicates and in turn are preyed upon by octopus, rockfish and sea stars.
+Habitat and Distribution: Chestnut Cowries are found on rocky ledges and on sheltered rock surfaces.
+They live subtidally, to depths up to 50 m (164 feet).
+They are a temperate Eastern Pacific species.
+In Mexican waters they are found along the Pacific Coast of the Baja Peninsula from Cedros Island, Baja California, north to the northern border.